-The course consists of three days in which you will practice the material of the lectures in the morning with tutorials in the afternoon using exercises that will be implemented in Matlab.
+The course consists of five days in which you will practice the material of the lectures in the first three days with tutorials in the last two days using exercises that will be implemented in Matlab.
 During the tutorials, you are required to complete an exercise which will build on the skills you have obtained in the lectures.
-You can complete the exercises in groups of two or three students, but are required to submit the solutions individually by the 31st of January.
-Exercise solutions and assignments should be submitted via email to m.d.konig@vu.nl.
+You can complete the exercises in groups of two or three students (in work groups or remotely) but are required to submit the solutions individually by the 18th of August 2024.
+Exercise solutions and assignments should be submitted via email to: m.d.konig@vu.nl.
 If you successfully completed the exercises you obtain a certificate for this course.